cjoana/cjoana.github.io/_posts/cosmo/2020-12-12-preinflation.md

   teaser: IC_eos.png
 ---

+Study on the non-linear dynamics previous to cosmic inflation.

 In Ref.
 [1] Sebastien and I studied the robustness of Starobinsky and Higgs inflation to inhomogeneous initial conditions of all sizes.
-They have performed full numerical relativity simulations with strong inhomogeneous initial field and velocities.
+We have performed full numerical relativity simulations with strong inhomogeneous initial field and velocities.
 After some *wibbly-wobbly timey-wimey* evolution, the system relaxes starting Cosmic Inflation.

 Simulations show that sub-Hubble, as well as Hubble-sized, fluctuations generically lead to inflation after an oscillatory phase between gradient and kinetic energies.
 The following figure shows the evolution of the equation of state for sub-Hubble (top), and super-Hubble (bottom) inhomogeneous initial conditions